 According to a meta-analysis of 33 studies, DM is significantly associated with COVID-19 mortality and poorer prognosis.
 In addition, DM was associated with aggravating disease severity of COVID-19 patients (37).
 The results of this study are consistent with our findings; SARS-CoV-2 patients with DM were more predisposed to develop severely illness condition including need of invasive mechanical ventilation.
-Akbariqomi et al., requirement of invasive revealed that ventilation in patients with mechanical diabetes compared with those without diabetes was not significantly higher (35).
+Akbarigomi et al., that requirement of invasive revealed mechanical ventilation in patients with diabetes compared with those without diabetes was not significantly higher (35).